learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are the benefits of using spread syntax and how is it different from rest syntax?
+## Q 7.6.
+What are the benefits of using spread syntax and how is it different from rest syntax?

 Spread operator or Spread Syntax allow us to expand the arrays and objects into elements in the case of an array and key-value pairs in the case of an object.